Vienna station (Washington Metro): History

 By 1993, officials in Fairfax City were looking to add "Fairfax" to the station name.
 In March 1999, the station name was changed to Vienna/Fairfax–GMU, which was misleading because a drive or ride on an infrequent CUE Bus or Metrobus is required to reach Fairfax City and GMU.

 In November 2011, the Metro Board adopted guidelines limiting station names to nineteen characters.
-Stations with longer names were split in two: Vienna's "primary name" returned to Vienna and Fairfax–GMU became a "secondary name" on Metro maps.
+Several station names were split in two: Vienna's "primary name" returned to Vienna and Fairfax–GMU became a "secondary name" on Metro maps.
+(This is despite Vienna/Fairfax–GMU only being seventeen characters long.)